-Where existing blocks are large, public thoroughfares or pathways that usefully link public destinations or existing paths and streets should be integrated into site redevelopment.
-In planning mid-block pedestrian access, there should be a clear distinction between spaces and routes that are open to the public, and onsite open spaces that are private or semi-private.
+Where existing blocks are large, consideration should be given to integrating public thoroughfares or pathways into site redevelopment where they usefully link public destinations or existing paths and streets.
+In planning midblock pedestrian access, there should be a clear distinction between spaces and routes that are open to the public, and onsite open spaces that are private or semi-private.
 The former should be open to all, and the latter access-controlled to maintain safety and security.
 Any through-site links should be designed to have a reasonable proportion of active edges.